askmeegs/askmeegs/README.md

 ### Hi!
 I'm Megan.

-☁️ I'm a Developer Programs Engineer at Google Cloud.
+✨  My pronouns are they/them.

-🏗 My job is to help developers build on top of Kubernetes using building blocks like declarative config and service mesh.
+☸️ I help developers build platforms on top of Kubernetes, in the cloud or anywhere.

+📚 Ask me about: GKE, Anthos, declarative config, service mesh

+☕️ Currently learning: kpt, Terraform, Python